saphanaacademy/s4hcapi/exercises/openconnectorss4hcloudapis.md

 #### <a name="v3sascpoc"></a>Video 3 - Finishing up the SAPUI5 App - Adding in the Open Connectors Pieces

+In the next video we will connect our SAPUI5 app up to our Google Drive application.
+We will once again use the SAP API Management service to act as a proxy between the application end points.

 #### Additional Information

 This video series is based on the following blogs.